20+ Easy, Practical Ways To Save Money On Groceries

 Grow Your Own Garden

-If you’re lucky enough to have the space, this can save you a bundle.
+If you’re lucky enough to have the space, this can save you a bundle on groceries.
 My hubby has a garden, almost every year.
 The problem we usually have is having too much.
 This is when freezing and canning come in handy.
 Here’s a link to my post about making homemade salsa and Icebox pickles when you have an abundance of tomatoes and cucumbers.
 I hate to waste anything!

 Eat Less Meat